 - Important Testing Procedures

-- Those being tested will self-administer saliva tests under supervision of a trained health aide.
+- Those being tested will self-administer saliva tests.
 (Video instructions on YouTube).

-- Unlike the nasal-swab test, saliva testing requires that you do not eat, drink (not even water!), smoke, chew, or brush your teeth for 60 minutes beforehand.
+- Saliva testing requires that you do not eat, drink (not even water!), smoke, chew, or brush your teeth for 60 minutes beforehand.

 - Samples will then be sent to a contracted laboratory.
 Most results will be returned within one day.